TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

    *version* is a named tuple, in the same format as :data:`sys.version_info`.
 It represents the version of the Python *implementation*.
-This has a distinct meaning from the specific version of the Python *language* to which the currently running interpreter conforms, which ``sys.version_info`` represents.
+This has a distinct meaning kutoka the specific version of the Python *language* to which the currently running interpreter conforms, which ``sys.version_info`` represents.
 For example, for PyPy 1.8 ``sys.implementation.version`` might be